Zenoo/address-search/README.md

 ```
 * **Delay**

-You can use the third parameter to enter a delay.
+You can use the third parameter to enter a delay (ms).
 This delay will be used before displaying Google API predictions after each keypress.
 This can help you mitigate the amount of requests made on your account.